 Academics is our #1 priority.
 Air Force Junior ROTC offers every cadet an educational environment fostering academic achievement, health and wellness, character and leadership development, life skills, community service, and patriotism.
 These days, a college education comes at a high price.
 Many students are stuck working their way through college, or taking out loans they'll spend the next 10 years of their lives paying back.
 Competition for college scholarships starts with the freshman year of high school.
 Air Force Junior ROTC offers an opportunity to compete for one of the most generous college scholarship programs available.
 AFJROTC also enables students who desire to get a head start on their college credits a great opportunity to do so.
 All AFJROTC academic courses are eligible for college elective credits when a grade of "B" or higher is earned and the students apply and pay the required fees per credit hour to the college.

 Our commitment is first and foremost to helping cadets succeed as students.
-Cadets gain access to resources that help them accel academically.
+Cadets gain access to resources that help them excel academically.

 Cadets have the opportunity to excel as leaders while participating in a premier values-based program.
 All activities are cadet initiated, planned, led, executed and documented.